darkforest-eth/client/docs/classes/Backend_GameLogic_GameManager.default.md

 ▸ **getDist**(`fromId`, `toId`): `number`

 Gets the distance between two planets.
 Throws an exception if you don't know the location of either planet.
+Takes into account wormholes.

 #### Parameters